 - Social proof: This is any third party claim from outside of the company that’s used to rationalize decisions.
 Social proof is most effective when it’s used in context to alleviate a friction or pain point.
-Ex: testimonials, ratings & reviews, case studies, security icons, stats & data.
+Ex: Testimonials, ratings and reviews, case studies, security icons, stats, data, etc.

 - Scarcity: Similar to urgency, but refers to an amount rather than time.
 People are drawn to things that appear exclusive or unique.
 Ex: “2 items left in stock” or “Booked 17 times in the last 6 hours!”

 - Authority: Trustworthy figures go a long way, which is why so many companies use doctors, celebrities or famous chefs to endorse their products.
 Ex: “9 out of 10 doctors recommend…”

 - Reciprocity: People are more inclined to buy if you give them a freebie.
 Ex: Free shipping, giveaways, coupons/discounts, special deals, etc.

 Friction manifests as the obstacles, fears, anxieties, or doubts a user may face before completing a task or conversion (e.g. anything from technical bugs to inconsistent messaging).
 Identifying and addressing these issues can go a long way to improve usability and conversions.